LLNL/quandary/Readme.md

     * `git clone -b maint https://gitlab.com/petsc/petsc.git petsc`
     * `cd petsc`
     * Configure petsc with `./configure`, check [https://www.mcs.anl.gov/petsc/download/index.html] for optional arguments
     * Note: Petsc compiles in debug mode by default.
-To configure petsc with compiler optimization, run `./configure --prefix=/YOUR/INSTALL/DIR --with-debugging=0 --with-fc=0 --with-cxx=mpicxx --with-cc=mpicc COPTFLAGS='-O3' CXXOPTFLAGS='-O3'`
+To configure petsc with compiler optimization, consider configuration such as
+        `./configure --prefix=/YOUR/INSTALL/DIR --with-debugging=0 --with-fc=0 --with-cxx=mpicxx --with-cc=mpicc COPTFLAGS='-O3' CXXOPTFLAGS='-O3'`
     * The output of `./configure` reports on how to set the `PETSC_DIR` and `PETSC_ARCH` variables
         * `export PETSC_DIR=/YOUR/INSTALL/DIR`